playfulprogramming/playfulprogramming/content/blog/intro-to-web-accessability/index.md

 # Understand `aria-` properties {#aria}

 In our previous example, we used an HTML attribute [`aria-label`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute) on our `ul`.
 [ARIA is collection of HTML attributes that allow you to enhance the accessibility in applications](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA).
 That said, _**it is highly encouraged to use the suggested HTML tags instead of `aria` attributes whenever possible**_.
-Think of `aria` as a complex low level API that can enhance your experience when done properly, but drastically harm user experience when unproperly utilized.
+Think of `aria` as a complex low level API that can enhance your experience when done properly, but drastically harm user experience when improperly utilized.

 > No ARIA is better than Bad ARIA
 > [WCAG WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices-1.1/#no_aria_better_bad_aria)